BentoBoxWorld/docs/docs/addons/Likes/index.md

         Event is only informative.
 Cannot be cancelled.

     !!! question "Variables"
-        `UUID user` - id of the player who added the like.
+        - `UUID user` - id of the player who added the dislike.
-        `String islandId` - id of the island which receive the like.
+        - `String islandId` - id of the island which receive the dislike.

     !!! warning "Class Loader Issue"
         Due Java Class Loader hierarchy, plugins cannot listen for the event directly.